TianmYu/budget-app/README.md

 The database will automatically be initialized and stored as a persistent docker volume, and accessible at localhost:DB_PORT.
 The database can be reset by deleting the volume at "stack name"_db-data

-# Deployment Information:
+# Deployment Information
 live url: 64.225.4.9:8000

+# Video Demo
+See the video_demo.mp4 file in this repository

-# Individual Contributions:
+# Individual Contributions
 All contributions by Tian Yu

-# Lessons Learned and Concluding Remarks:
+# Lessons Learned and Concluding Remarks
 We learned the importance of properly setting up development and deployment pipelines during the development process.
 While setting up a dockerfile and a proper docker compose takes some effort in the initial stages of project development, it greatly increases the ease of later stage work.
 Dockerfiles allow for deployment and development without the concerns of setting up identical environments each time.
 Using docker compose makes communication between multiple containers very easy, in our case, between our server and postgres server.
 It allows allows for a relatively easy translation to docker swarm in the production deployment phase.
 Finally, using docker makes final cloud deployment easy as well, as instead of needing to transfer all files between development and deployment environments, we can use docker hub for hosting the docker image and deploy by transferring only our docker compose file.

 Overall the project experience has been insightful in showing first hand the entire development to deployment pipeline for a near production ready application.